getnexusapp/.github/EULA.md

 ## 13. Governing Law and Disputes

-Because Nexus is currently operated by an individual developer based in Morocco and may be used by people in different jurisdictions, this Agreement does not designate Delaware law or any other U.S. state law merely because Nexus may establish a U.S. company in the future.
+Nexus is currently operated by an individual developer based in Morocco and may be used by individuals and organizations in different jurisdictions.

 This Agreement is subject to applicable law and any mandatory consumer protections that apply to you based on your jurisdiction.

 Nothing in this Agreement is intended to deprive you of rights or protections that cannot legally be waived under the laws applicable to you.

-If Nexus is later transferred to a separate legal entity, including a corporation established in the United States, this section may be replaced or supplemented with appropriate governing-law and dispute-resolution provisions.
+If Nexus is later transferred to a separate legal entity, this Agreement may be updated to identify the applicable contracting entity and appropriate governing-law and dispute-resolution provisions.

 ---